 “The car chase is epic…the dramatic finale through a caravan park is one of the best I’ve seen for years.”
 Gordon Smart, The Sun

-After a degree in English Literature at Oxford University, James went on to complete the Postgraduate Diploma in Film & TV at Bristol University, then started his professional career as an offline editor at MTV.
-He quickly moved on to become a freelance music video and commercials editor.
-Editing is the best training for directing and James’s directing break came from the BBC, who employed him on a variety of shows leading up to Top Gear.
-This despite the fact James knew very little about cars and couldn’t technically drive.
+James first started making films in his early 20s.
+After a degree in English Literature at Oxford University and a year doing the Postgraduate Diploma in Film & TV at Bristol University, James quickly moved on to become a freelance music video and commercials editor.
+Editing is the best training for directing and James’s break came from the BBC, who employed him as a director on a variety of shows leading up to Top Gear (despite the fact James couldn’t technically drive).

-After a hasty refresher driving lesson and a crash course in what a spoiler was, James has intermittently worked on Top Gear since Series 2 and is credited on over 70 episodes of the show.
-As such he has been instrumental in creating the style and success of a TV programme which is now, officially, the most watched show in the world.
-Top Gear is three times BAFTA nominated, has won The National Television Award four times and James found himself wearing a tuxedo in New York to receive the 2005 International Emmy for Best Non-Scripted Entertainment (Jeremy couldn’t attend because he was ‘writing the script’).
+James intermittently worked on Top Gear from Series 2 to 22 and is credited on over 70 episodes of the show.
+As such he has been instrumental in creating the style and success of a TV programme that held the Guinness World Record for the most watched show in the world.
+Top Gear won every major TV award and James found himself wearing a tuxedo in New York to receive an International Emmy for Best Non-Scripted Entertainment.

 James also has the dubious honour of being the director of the very first and last (Clarkson era) Top Gear Christmas Specials, both of which involved angry locals throwing rocks at him.
 This is probably why James doesn’t direct Top Gear any more.